 These subnets are commonly used by most WiFi routers and can lead to connectivity issues when employees work remotely.

-In cases where it is not feasible to restructure existing subnets to avoid overlap, Exium plans to provide an alternative solution (planned for 2025 GA).
 By leveraging secure tunneling provided by Zero Trust Network Access (ZTNA), the company’s private network (Zero TrustPaths defined in Exium's central admin console) traffic can be forced through the secure tunnel, allowing remote users to access company resources.
 While this ensures security, users may be unable to access local devices on their home networks.

 To enhance user experience and maintain seamless connectivity between home and company networks, it is imperative to carefully plan and allocate subnets within the organization.
 By following the recommendations to avoid common home WiFi subnet ranges and implementing best practices for network design, businesses can empower users with the ability to effectively manage both personal and professional resources without conflict, all while utilizing Exium’s advanced security protocols.
 Proper subnet management not only facilitates remote access but also strengthens the integrity and security of corporate resources.